Pay off consumer debt.

 3. Keep paying shit down.

-6. Keep going to 9R.
+6. Start going to 9R again.
 Keep drinking water.